The early years

 From birth to 5 years old

-Infant and under-5 mortality rates in Indonesia half halved since 1990, thanks to continued investment in health care.
-Progress in reducing maternal mortality has been slower, however, with an estimated 10,000 women loing their lives every year still due to complications in pregnancy and childbirth.
+Infant and under-5 mortality rates in Indonesia have been reduced by two thirds since 1990, thanks to continued investment in health care.
+Progress in reducing maternal mortality has been slower, however, with an estimated 17,000 women losing their lives every year still due to complications in pregnancy and childbirth.

 There remain serious challenges to children's early development.
-Stunting – being below average height for one’s age – affects 37 per cent of children under five while 18 per cent of children below the age of five are underweight.
+Stunting – being below average height for one’s age – affects 37 per cent of children under 5 while 18 per cent of children below the age of 5 are underweight.

-One key protection for all children - the right to an identity - is also lacking for many Indonesian youngsters; only around 40 per cent of children have an official birth certificate
+One key protection for all children - the right to an identity - is also lacking for many Indonesian youngsters; around 27 per cent of children under age 5 are without an official birth certificate.

 Risks for mothers

-Mothers are at risk from preventable deaths in pregnancy and childbirth - more than one-quarter of maternal deaths are caused by haemorrhaging, and a similar proportion due to eclampsia.
-While the number of women receiving ante-natal care has increased in recent years, more than half of deliveries still take place at home without specialist facilities on hand to deal with complications.
+Mothers are at risk from preventable deaths in pregnancy and childbirth.
+While the number of women receiving ante-natal care has increased in recent years, approximately one quarter of all deliveries still take place at home without a trained health worker on hand to deal with complications.
 More needs to be done to improve standards of care, in both public and private sector facilities and amongst health care workers.

 Early childhood education